Kylie Jenner Posts Close-Up Of Stormi, Shows Off Baby’s Jewelry

 Kylie Jenner loves to post on social media about her life and passions.
-The 21-year-old mother has over 114 million followers and pictures involving her baby, Stormi Webster, tend to do exceptionally well.
+The 21-year-old mother has over 114 million followers, and pictures involving her baby, Stormi Webster, tend to do exceptionally well.
 In fact, the first photo she posted of Stormi is the most-liked Instagram picture of all time currently.
 The photo focused on Stormi’s tiny hands wrapped around Kylie’s finger and it seems Kylie is still enjoying taking such photos of her daughter’s tiny hands.

-The makeup guru uploaded a picture of Stormi’s tiny wrist featuring a custom gold bracelet that simply read “Stormi”.
+The makeup guru uploaded a picture of Stormi’s tiny wrist featuring a custom gold bracelet that simply read “Stormi.”
 A star precedes the name and a heart immediately follows it.
 It is unclear who gifted the baby bling (or if Kylie bought it herself) but it is sure to be custom.
 The small size and name engraving makes the bracelet a one-of-a-kind token.
-The exact make up the bracelet is unclear.
+The exact make of the bracelet is unclear.
 Speculation seems to be focused on the gold color as many think Kylie gifted her infant daughter a solid gold bracelet.

 A tiny baby Converse shoe peeks out in the corner as well as a baby carrier (it’s a Gucci print, by the way).
 Kylie’s perfectly manicured hand is also featured in the shot as she holds Stormi’s arm to capture the shot.
-The seven-month-old was born on February 1st to Kylie Jenner and Travis Scott.
+The 7-month-old was born on February 1 to Kylie Jenner and Travis Scott.
 She is their first and only child.

 The photo follows a previous post of Kylie’s which was made the night before.
 The picture, which was also posted on Instagram, features babies Stormi and Chicago (sister Kim Kardashian’s third child) having a “slumber party” in matching pink pajamas.
 The family resemblance is adorably clear as both girls rock a full head of curly hair and sparkling eyes.
 Khloe Kardashian, who also has a baby girl around the same age as Stormi and Chicago, wasn’t able to get her little one in on the fun.
 Posts from Khloe prove she is currently on a tropical vacation with baby True.